Causes and Risk Factors for Atopic Dermatitis

 There is no one single cause for atopic dermatitis (also called eczema).
 Instead, experts think many different factors occur at once and all play a role.
 Each person’s case is different.
 And in some cases, the underlying causes may not be as clear as for others.1-3

 Some causes, like allergens or irritants, can be avoided.
 Others, like genetics or immune system issues, cannot.
-Experts have identified a few potential causes of eczema.
+Experts have identified a few potential causes and risk factors of eczema.
 But research is currently underway to learn more about what might cause the condition and how.3

 Issues with the skin barrier